II.F. ADMINISTRATIVE OFFICER

-The Board gives the Administrative Officer an annual performance evaluation before the fall Board meeting.
-The Board appoints or reappoints the Administrative Officer annually, for up to a total of four years.
+The Board gives the Administrative Officer an annual performance evaluation duringthe fall Board meeting.
+The Board appoints or reappoints the Administrative Officer at the annual meeting, for up to a total of four years.
 After the first, second, and third terms, the Board will assume that the Administrative Officer is interested in seeking reappointment for another term unless notified in writing by the incumbent thirty days prior to the fall Board meeting.
-If such notification is not received, the vote on reappointment shall be taken following the performance evaluation.
-The incumbents shall be notified of the reappointment decision in writing.
+If such notification is not received, the vote on reappointment shall be taken at the annual meeting.
+The incumbent shall be notified of the reappointment decision in writing. (rev. 3/2016)

 II.F.5.
 HONORARIUM/REIMBURSEMENT/PER DIEM

 The Administrative Officer receives an honorarium, gratis MLA regular membership, MLA annual meeting early-regular-member registration, and is reimbursed for expenses incurred in connection with Association business, including transportation, lodging, and a per diem for meals (up to half of the rate set by the US General Services Administration).
 Reimbursement is limited to those expenses not covered by the Administrative Officer’s institution.
 Requests for reimbursement, accompanied by receipts for transportation and lodging, are submitted to the President.
 In the absence of receipts for meals, a per diem food allowance at the amount set by the Board will be paid.
 Mileage will be reimbursed at the current IRS rate. (rev. 3/2009) (rev. 3/2011) (rev. 3/2014)